-Counting MBE/WBE Participation Toward Meeting MBE/WBE Goals
+Counting MBE/WBE Participation Toward Meeting the Combined MBE/WBE Goal

 (A) Participation

 The total dollar value of the participation by a committed MBE/WBE will be counted toward the contract goal requirements.
 The total dollar value of participation by a committed MBE/WBE will be based upon the value of work actually performed by the MBE/WBE and the actual payments to MBE/WBE firms by the Contractor.